Sonia-13/AI-idea/README.md

 ## Data and AI techniques:

-  Data
+  Data:
-    -personal: hobbies, psychological tests, your general skills (writing, logic, communication skills etc.), film or books you like
+    personal - hobbies, psychological tests, your general skills (writing, logic, communication skills etc.), film or books you like;
-    -general: demand for the job, how evolving technologies can affect it, how successful people are in a specific profession
+    general - demand for the job, how evolving technologies can affect it, how successful people are in a specific profession

-  AI techniques
+  AI techniques:
-    -Neural Networks, supervised learning
+    Neural Networks, supervised learning

 ## How is it used:
 Such an AI could help many young people who struggle when choosing a career.